 To manage consignment inventory effectively, businesses need the right tools and strategies in place.
 Here are the key steps:

-• Automate replenishment: Invest in automated systems that replenish inventory as needed to avoid stockouts and ensure products are always available.
+- Automate replenishment: Invest in automated systems that replenish inventory such as MOQ to avoid stockouts and ensure products are always available.

 With the right tools and clear communication, businesses can efficiently manage their consignment inventory.
 Now that we’ve covered the essentials, let’s move on to best practices that will optimize your consignment strategy.